Forecasting cash to enhance profitability

 The most significant trend is to plan CIT routes using forecasting.
 Once armored couriers no longer get paid by stops, it changes the entire picture.
 We help our customers model different scenarios and see the outcomes.
 Forecasting is also helpful for planning cash centers.
 For example, I have a new customer with 500 ATMs – do I need a new cash center?
 What happens if their cash deposits drop by 50%?
 When do I need to close a cash center?
 This type of “what if” scenario planning helps CITs and cash centers plan for multiple contingencies over many years.

 New solutions include our Network Forecasting solution, which coincidentally aligns with the biggest biggest worldwide economic crisis in years.
 We can help our customers adapt to new situations and react appropriately to lower (or higher) orders.

 Future projects include new engines for AI, new forecasting features, improved connections with Compass software, and enhanced order optimization.
-I am confident we have a bright future as part of the G+D team.
 Our source of knowledge has grown exponentially with our expanded development team and our customer base, which now includes cash experts around the world.